 We account for income tax contingencies in accordance with SFAS No. 5, "Accounting for Contingencies."
 The calculation of tax liabilities involves significant judgment in estimating the impact of uncertainties in the application of highly complex tax laws.
 Resolution of these uncertainties in a manner inconsistent with our expectations could have a material impact on our results of operations and financial condition.
 We believe we have adequately provided for reasonably foreseeable outcomes in connection with the resolution of income tax contingencies.
-However, our results have in the past, and could in the future, include favorable and unfavorable adjustments to our estimated tax liabilities in the period an assessment is made or resolved, upon the filing of an amended return based upon a change in facts, circumstances, or interpretation, or upon the expiration of a statute of limitation.
-Accordingly, our effective tax rate could fluctuate materially from period.
+However, our results have in the past, and could in the future, include favorable and unfavorable adjustments to our estimated tax liabilities in the period a determination of such estimated tax liability is made or resolved, upon the filing of an amended return, upon a change in facts, circumstances or interpretation, or upon the expiration of a statute of limitation.
+Accordingly, our effective tax rate could fluctuate materially from period to period.